dmcsupbaguio/DMCS-Thesis-Template/README.md

 # DMCS-Thesis-Template

-Department of Mathematics and Computer Science
+Department of Mathematics and Computer Science <br>
-College of Science
+College of Science <br>
 University of the Philippines Baguio

 Send comments to dmcs.upbaguio@up.edu.ph